Zeb-un-Nissa: Education and accomplishments

 Princess Zeb-un-Nissa with her attendants.

 Aurangzeb charged Hafiza Mariam, one of the women of the court, with the education of Zeb-un-Nissa.
 She seems to have inherited her father's keenness of intellect and literary tastes, because Zeb-un-Nissa memorized the Quran in three years and became a Hafiza at the age of seven.
 This occasion was celebrated by her father with a great feast and the declaration of a public holiday.
 The princess was also given a reward of 30,000 gold pieces by her delighted father.
 Aurangzeb paid the princely sum of 30,000 gold pieces to the ustani (an honorific title for a female "ustad" or well-regarded teacher) for having taught his cherished daughter well.

 Zeb-un-Nissa then learned the sciences of the time with Ashraf Mazandarani, who was also a great Persian poet.
 She learned philosophy, mathematics, astronomy, literature, and was a mistress of Persian, Arabic and Urdu.
 She had a good reputation in calligraphy as well.
 Her library surpassed all other private collections, and she employed many scholars on liberal salaries to produce literary works at her bidding or to copy manuscripts for her.
 Her library also provided literary works on each subject, such as law, literature, history and theology.

-Zeb-un-Nissa was a kind-hearted person and always helped people in need.
-She helped widows and orphans.
-Not only did she help people per se, but also sent Hajj pilgrims to Mecca and Medina every year, bearing all their expenses for the pilgrimage.
-She also took an interest in music and was said to be the best singer among the women of her time.
+Zeb-un-Nissa was known for helping people in need.
+For example, she supported widows and orphans and sent Hajj pilgrims to Mecca and Medina every year, bearing all their expenses for the pilgrimage.
+She also took an interest in music and was well known among the women of her time for also being a singer.